MichaelSDavid/michaelsdavid.github.io/hobbies.md

 Since then, I have gotten to RCM level 9 with a deep understanding of music and technique.
 Recently, I moved on to playing and composing music individually for some more freedom. -->

 I've always had a fine ear for music, and was sold the very first time when I got my first keyboard as a present all those years ago.
 Since then, I have gotten to RCM level 9 with a deep understanding of music and technique.
-I consistently played in the yearly concerts organized by our studio in the music nights organized by my high school.
+I've consistently played in the yearly concerts organized by my high school as a way to bring my skill and compositions out into the local public.
 In 2018, Les Six, a piano group which I was a member of, won first place in Los Angeles at the GOCAA International Competition.
 Recently, I moved onto playing and composing music individually for some more creative freedom.

 <!-- style="width: auto; height: auto;" -->